oracle/python-oracledb/doc/src/api_manual/module.rst

     parameter set to *None* will result in a previously registered user function being removed and the default behavior restored.

-    See :ref:`connectionhook` for more information.
+    See :ref:`registerprotocolhook` for more information.

     .. note::